 Journal, author, and article impact utilizes bibliometrics, the application of quantitative analysis and statistics to measure specific qualities of a publication.
-Bibliometrics is frequently used to identify influential scholars, works, and publications.
+Bibliometrics are frequently used to identify influential scholars, works, and publications.
 Scholars can use these to select influential journals to read and to select where to publish their work.
 Institutions may use them to evaluate researcher/ scholar productivity, especially for hiring, performance reviews, or promotion and tenure.

 Frequently used bibliometrics include h-index, Journal Impact Factor, SCImago Journal Rank (SJR), Source Normalized Impact per Paper, and more.